ivanruby/ruby-coders/docs/tutorial/calibration.md

 ---
-id: tut-calibration
+id: tut-configuration
-title: Calibration phase
+title: Configuration phase
 ---

 **Task**: Establish an association between the physical components in a circuit and their representations in your program.